Jingham2510/Jingham2510/README.md

 - 👋 Hi, I’m @Jingham2510
-- 🌱 I’m currently learning Electronic Engineering at University
+- 🌱 I am an Electroninc Engineering Graduate from the University of York